420 (cannabis culture): International observance of April 20

-April 20 has become an international counterculture holiday based on the celebration and consumption of cannabis.
+April 20 has become an international counterculture holiday based on the celebration and consumption of cannabis, as well as "cannabis culture, protest and advocacy".
 Events typically advocate for cannabis liberalization and legalization.
 Vivian McPeak, a founder of Seattle's Hempfest, states that 4/20 is "half celebration and half call to action".
 Paul Birch calls it a global movement and suggests that one cannot stop events like these.

 Many marijuana users protest in civil disobedience by gathering in public to smoke at 4:20 p.m.

 In 2017, while marijuana legalization was expanding rapidly in the US, cannabis activist Steve DeAngelo notes that "even if our activist work were complete, 420 morphs from a statement of conscience to a celebration of acceptance, a celebration of victory, a celebration of our amazing connection with this plant" which "will always be worthy of celebration".

 Americas

 North American observances have been held at many locations, including: